akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The Queen was silent for a long moment.
 Then, unexpectedly, she laughed.

 “A goose.
-A prince.
+A lord.
 And a girl who scrubs her own floors.”
 She shook her head.
 “This court has not seen such entertainment since the King chased a goose through the hall.”

 She turned to go, then paused.
 “Godfrey.
 Come to my chamber.
 I would speak with you.”